next-mad-hatter/rstsp/README.md

 #                           RSTSP

-## A TSP solver employing pyramidal & strongly balanced local search
+## A TSP solver

+This solver employing local search heuristics is written in Standard ML and currently implements search through pyramidal & strongly balanced neighbourhoods.
+For theoretical background please see the downloads section.

 ##                     Quick Start Guide